 If you feel betrayed by your partner, you’re probably dealing with an overwhelming rush of emotions.
 Confusion, hurt, anger, and frustration are likely only the tip of the iceberg.

-You might also ask yourself “what now?” when it comes to the future of your relationship.
+You might also ask yourself “what now?” regarding the future of your relationship.

 While that might seem easier said than done right now, there are active steps you can take to help yourself if you feel betrayed by your partner.
 Let’s dive deeper into what you can do.